Generic name: alitretinoin topical [ ah-lih-TREH-tin-oyn ]

 What is alitretinoin topical?

-Alitretinoin topical (for the skin) is used to treat skin lesions caused by AIDS-related Kaposi's sarcoma.
+Alitretinoin topical (for the skin) is used in adults to treat skin lesions caused by AIDS-related Kaposi's sarcoma.

 Alitretinoin topical may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to alitretinoin, isotretinoin, or tretinoin (Retin-A).
+You should not use alitretinoin topical if you are allergic to alitretinoin, isotretinoin, or tretinoin (Retin-A).

-FDA pregnancy category D. Do not use alitretinoin topical if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+May harm an unborn baby.
+Do not use if you are pregnant.
+Use effective birth control while using alitretinoin topical.
+Tell your doctor if you become pregnant.

 How should I use alitretinoin topical?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Do not take by mouth.
 Topical medicine is for use only on the skin.

 Wash your hands before and after using this medicine, unless you are treating skin areas on your hands.